 NOW WE WILL LOOK AT EACH OF THE PAPAGAYO BEACHES IN TURN AS WE WALK FROM PLAYA BLANCA

-Heading due south east from the resort of Playa Blanca, the first of the Papagayo beaches we encounter is Playa Mujeres - and it is in many ways the most typical holiday beach - a long expanse of golden sand, and broad too; Playa Mujeres is the widest of all.
+Heading due southeast from the resort of Playa Blanca, the first of the Papagayo beaches we encounter is Playa Mujeres - and it is in many ways the most typical holiday beach along this stretch - a long expanse of golden sand, and broad too; Playa Mujeres is the widest beach of all.
 The walk down to the beach is an easy and gentle sand track, but as an alternative, it is also possible to drive a vehicle close by.
-This lovely stretch of sand has plenty of space for all who use it, and many who walk from Playa Blanca, never get further than this - it is exactly what they are looking for.
-In the summer, this no doubt can lead to Playa Mujeres attracting rather more sunbathers than other beaches, but as can be seen in the images here, in winter the beach may be really quite sparsely populated.
+This lovely stretch of sand has plenty of space for all who use it, and many who walk from Playa Blanca, never go further than this - it is exactly what they are looking for.
+In the height of summer, this no doubt can result in Playa Mujeres attracting rather more sunbathers than other beaches, but as can be seen in the images here, in winter the beach may be really quite sparsely populated.
 The downside in this review of great beaches is that Playa Mujeres perhaps lacks a bit of character.
 It really is just a broad, long, flat expanse of sand - one of the very best of the Papagayo beaches for sunbathing and swimming, and the most accessible of all, but not quite as interesting as some others.
-(One feature which is of interest is a curious circular building at the northern end - it's an old kiln once used to heat local stone to produce lime - one of several archaeological sites in the Ajaches Natural Monument.
+(One feature which is of interest is a curious circular building at the northern end - it's an old kiln once used to heat local stone to produce lime - one of several archaeological sites in the Ajaches Natural Monument).

 Playa Mujeres - the Sandos Papagayo Beach Resort Hotel can be seen in the distance.
 This beach is about 400m long and 85m wide

 And in this photo of Playa Mujeres, the resort of Playa Blanca can be seen in the distance